 This is the biggest myth you will come across when learning about feral cats.
 Given the way they live and the look they flaunt, one might confuse them as a whole other species as compared to most domesticated or semi-feral cats.

-However, the only differentiator between a domesticated cat and a feral cat is the fact that they both have different behavioral patterns.
+However, the only difference between a domesticated cat and a feral cat is the fact that they both have different behavioral patterns.
 They both belong to the same feline species, but they tend to thrive in an outdoor setting.
 Given the urban setting of domesticated cats, they are more relaxed and friendly as compared to feral cats.

 Feral simply refers to their behavioral description.
 They aren’t actually socialized to live with us, and thus the confusion.
 Stray cats or domesticated cats rely on us to thrive.
 So, you might see your pet rubbing against your leg or meowing occasionally.